1cedrus/shared_vault/README.md

 # Shared Vault - Real-time File Synchronization System

+> ⚠️ Disclaimer:
+> This project is intended for academic and educational purposes only.
+> It is not fully tested and not recommended for production use.
+> Use it at your own risk

 A robust Java-based file synchronization system with real-time collaboration capabilities, featuring a server component and a command-line client.

 ## 🚀 Features